WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-1-intro.md

 # Store Post Meta with a Block

+Typically, blocks store their attribute values in the serialised block HTML.
+However, you can also create a block that saves its attribute values as post meta, which can be accessed programatically anywhere in your template.

-You can create a block whose sole purpose is to collect data to be used elsewhere.
-In this short tutorial you will create a meta block that prompts the user for a single value.
+In this short tutorial you will create one of these blocks, which will prompt a user for a single value, and save it as post meta.

 For background around the thinking of blocks as the interface, please see the [Principles section](/docs/contributors/principles.md) of the handbook.